YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Methods

 \subsubsection{Detail Texture Recovery Module}

 Feature enhancement may lead to the loss of original information in low-light images, thus requiring a network capable of effectively extracting image details and textures to supplement this.
 Inspired by \cite{High-frequency, INN, INN2, cddfuse}, the Invertible Neural Network (INN) extracts local information that is highly correlated with the high-frequency features in the frequency domain, specifically the edges and lines within the image.
 INN prevents information loss by dividing the input parameters into two parts, allowing the input and output features to mutually generate each other.
 This can be considered as a lossless feature extraction, which is particularly suitable in this context.
-As shown in Fig. \ref{PGFE}, our DTR iterates the INN m times to achieve complete extraction of detail textures.
-Specifically, by splitting the input feature $u_{k}$ into two parts, $u_{k}[1: c]$ and $u_{k}[c+1:C]$, the process becomes reversible, ensuring lossless transmission of detail features while simultaneously supplementing the enhanced feature map.
-The formula can be expressed as:
+As shown in Fig. \ref{DTR}, our DTR iterates the INN m times to achieve complete extraction of detail textures.
+Specifically, by splitting the input feature $u_{k}$ into two parts, $a_{k}$ and $b_{k}$, the process becomes reversible, ensuring lossless transmission of detail features while simultaneously supplementing the enhanced feature map.
+Therefore, $a_{k+1}$ and $b_{k+1}$ can be expressed in terms of $a_{k}$ and $b_{k}$, as shown in the following formula: